Sherman Edwards: Film version

 The musical's 1972 film 1776 retained all of Edwards' songs.
 "Cool, Cool, Considerate Men" was edited out of the film after its initial reserved-seat road showings.
 The song – about the right-leaning South facing the left-leaning North – was also left off of the first VHS release.
 The number was restored for cable TV viewings and DVD release.
-It is one of the more stirring numbers in the movie.

 Personal life

 Edwards was married to Ingrid (Secretan) Edwards, a dancer who was a member of the original Ed Sullivan dancers and danced on Broadway in Sweethearts, Annie Get Your Gun, and Kiss Me, Kate.

 Death

 Edwards died of a heart attack in Manhattan at age 61 in 1981 and was interred at Kensico Cemetery in Valhalla, New York.
 He was survived by his wife, Ingrid; his son, Keith; his daughter, Valerie, and his mother, Rae Edwards.